boazcstrike/bo-server-factorio/readme.md

 - At last, but not least; Thank you to all [contributors](https://github.com/Bisa/factorio-init/graphs/contributors) and users posting [issues](https://github.com/Bisa/factorio-init/issues) in my [github](https://github.com/Bisa/factorio-init/) project or on the [factorio forums](https://forums.factorio.com/viewtopic.php?f=133&t=13874)

 You are all a great source of motivation, thank you.

-# License
-This code is realeased with the MIT license, see the LICENSE file.